 Blood pressure is necessary because the higher your blood pressure is, the higher your risk of suffering from various health conditions in the future.
 If your blood pressure increases it is putting extra pressure on your arteries.
 Over time this pressure can cause the arteries to become viscous, less flexible and weaker.
 If an artery becomes wholly clogged up (known as a clot), this can lead to:

-Further more, clinical trials on CBD in treating hypertension have shown that CBD’s ability to treat mice suffering from oxidative stress lead to lower rates of long term brain injury and lowered levels of oxidative stress.
+Clinical trials on CBD in treating hypertension have shown that CBD’s ability to treat mice suffering from oxidative stress lead to lower rates of long term brain injury and lowered levels of oxidative stress.
 This is intriguing as oxidative stress can be a contributing factor in a range of conditions such as hypertension, heart disease, diabetes, hardened blood vessels (atherosclerosis) as well as other major conditions.

 The mice study also stated that the mice showed no signs of side effects.
 This is considerably interesting as CBD could become a side effect natural alternative for heart related issues with little to no side effects unlike many current treatments and medications.

 One study showed that acute cannabis use increased blood pressure and heart rate.
 However, heart rate also went up significantly in between methods.
 This is a withdrawal indication, and those who are trying to reduce their use or quit entirely should have their blood pressure frequently monitored to avoid any complications.
 It is important to note, however, that the study focused heavily on the effects of THC, not CBD.